Greyhound racing in the United States

 Greyhound racing in the United States is a sport and parimutuel gambling activity.
 The industry is regulated by state law and greyhound care is regulated by the American Greyhound Council (AGC) and the National Greyhound Association.

 Beginning in roughly 1990, and continuing over the next three decades, the vast majority of greyhound tracks have closed due to declining betting revenue, encroachment by Native American gaming and commercial casino gambling into states with greyhound racing, the legalization of sports betting and concerns over the welfare of racing greyhounds.
-Although roughly one-half of US states offer online advance-deposit wagering as well as off-track betting and race and sports book betting, as of 2025, only two tracks currently conduct actual live racing onsite, both in West Virginia.
+Although roughly one-half of US states offer online advance-deposit wagering as well as off-track betting and race and sports book betting, as of 2026, only two tracks currently conduct actual live racing onsite, both in West Virginia.

+In April 2026, the House of Representatives passed an omnibus farm bill containing provisions that would prohibit commercial greyhound racing nationwide, with the bill requiring Senate approval before becoming law.

 History

 The first greyhound in the United States was registered in 1894.

 Owen Patrick Smith began to work on a design for a mechanical lure in the early 1900s, and finally, after a number of failures had success in California.

 In February 1920, Smith, along with Tom Keen and George Sawyer, tore down the Emeryville, California arena to make way for the construction of a modern racetrack using this mechanical lure, described in the press as the "automatic rabbit" This new track held its first races on Saturday, May 29, 1920.

 In Florida, the amount gambled at dog tracks declined by 72% between 1990 and 2013.
 According to a study commissioned by the legislature, the state lost between $1 million and $3.3 million on greyhound racing in 2012.
 In November 2018, Florida voters passed a constitutional referendum banning greyhound racing at tracks after December 31, 2020.
 Some Florida tracks closed earlier in 2020 due to the COVID-19 pandemic and never reopened before the December deadline.